Efficient Linearizability Checking for Actor-based Systems: Related Work

-Doolan et al.~\cite{spin:scalability:improve:auto:linearizability} studied the SPIN~\cite{spin} model checker algorithm to understand the scalability issues in an effort to scale \emph{automatic linearizability checking} and without manual specification of linearization points by the users.
+\textbf{Model Checking.} Doolan et al.~\cite{spin:scalability:improve:auto:linearizability} studied the SPIN~\cite{spin} model checker algorithm to understand the scalability issues in an effort to scale \emph{automatic linearizability checking} and without manual specification of linearization points by the users.
 They also provide proof-of-concept implementation.
 Our work does that, also, and without manual specification of linearization points due to the atomic nature of the actor-model actions in our model.
 However, our algorithms are generic and can be applied to other problems that can be mapped to race conditions checking and without the need to write a separate model e.g. in Promela~\cite{promela} (the implementation is the model).
 Vechev et al.~\cite{ibm:experience:model:check:linearizability:with:spin} provide an experience report summarizing first experience with model checking linearizability.
 It was the first work to achieve that with non-fixed linearization points.
 Zhang et al.~\cite{scalable:auto:linearizability:checking} employed model checking, partial order reduction, and symmetry between threads to reduce the state space to model check for linearizability.

-{\c{C}}irisci er al.~\cite{root:causing:linearizability:violation} propose an approach that points the root-cause of linearizability violations in the form of code blocks whose atomicity is required to restore linearizability.
-That is, the problem can be reduced to identifying minimal root causes of conflict serializability violation in an error trace combined with a heuristic to find out which is the more likely cause of the linearizability violation.

-Zhang et al.~\cite{localization:linearizability:coarse} present a tool called CGVT to build a small test case that is sufficient enough for reproducing a linearizability fault.
-Based on a possibly long history that was deemed non-linearizable, the tool locates the offending operations and synthesizes a minimal test-case for further investigation.
+SAMC!~\cite{samc} is a model checking tool targeting message-reordering, crashes of processes, and reboots deep bugs in distributed systems.
+It requires semantic annotation to reduce the systematic exploration of state space.
+Our tool-chain is similar in the sense that it uses the operational semantics to reduce the search space but without the need for users to manually enter annotations.
+Chong et al~\cite{model-checking-aws} describes a style of applying symbolic model checking developed over the course of four years at Amazon Web Services (AWS), lists lessons learned, and provides a list of proofs developed throughout their experience developing for Amazon's AWS.